-It may be better to give than receive…but sometimes it’s a lot harder, too!
-You have to know your loved one pretty well to be able to decide on a gift they’ll enjoy and use.
+It may be better to give than receive… but sometimes it’s a lot harder, too!
+You have to know your loved one pretty well to be able to decide on a gift they’ll enjoy.

-Fortunately (in this case at least!), RV owners almost always need something.
-We’ve rounded up some great holiday ideas for the RVer in your life (or for you, if you want to treat yourself as well).
+Fortunately (in this case, at least!), RV owners almost always need something.
+We’ve rounded up some great holiday ideas for the RVer in your life (or for you if you want to treat yourself!).
 Check out our holiday gift recommendations for these four categories of RV travelers.

 Gifts for RV Travelers

-Whether you’re looking for gifts for people who like to keep moving and are always on to the next adventure, or for those who like to spend some time enjoying the RV itself and relaxing at camp, there’s something for everyone here.
+Whether you’re looking for gifts for people who are always on to the next adventure, or for those who like to spend some time relaxing at camp, there’s something for everyone here.

 If you’re looking for bargains and discounts, we’ve listed a few below.
 Many websites also give you a coupon code when you sign up for their mailing list.
 Look at their front page to see if they have any online deals listed there.
-Finally, don’t forget to look at any “clearance” or “discount” categories — you never know what hidden gems you may find there!
+Finally, don’t forget to check out the “clearance” and “discount” categories — you never know what hidden gems you may find there!

-If you’re looking for a gift for someone who’s always finding the next mountain to climb, the next river to raft, or the next outdoor sport to master, help them get outfitted at Backcountry.com.
-The site carries lots of name-brand outdoor clothing and gear including Patagonia, The North Face, and Marmot, often at discounts.
-You can also encourage someone to try a new sport in the new year – Backcountry has paddleboards, snowboard and ski gear, and more.
+If you’re looking for a gift for someone who’s always finding the next mountain to climb, help them get outfitted at Backcountry.com.
+The site carries lots of name-brand outdoor clothing and gear, including Patagonia, The North Face, and Marmot, often at discounts.
+You can also encourage someone to try a new sport in the new year!
+Backcountry has paddleboards, snowboard and ski gear, and more.

 Just because you’re on the road doesn’t mean you need to sacrifice good cooking or eating!
 If you know an RVing foodie, consider gifting them a membership to Harvest Hosts.
-This membership network allows RVers to stay overnight for free at nearly 1,500 wineries, breweries, farms, and other places in the United States and Canada.
-You can also get a 20% discount with the code HHFRIENDS20.
+This membership network allows RVers to stay overnight for free at nearly 1,500 wineries, breweries, farms, and other places in the United States and Canada — which means they can discover some delectable new favorites on their trip.
+November 21st through January 6, 2023, Harvest Hosts will be offering 30% off of the first year of membership for new Members!
+Use code FRIENDS30 and get 30% off your first year of either Harvest Hosts or Boondockers Welcome plans.
+Though All Access is not included in the 30% off sale, you’ll still be able to receive $20 off with the code FRIENDS30.

 Home Chef is a great option when you like to eat well but have been out exploring all day.
-They deliver fresh, pre-portioned ingredients straight to your RV with easy to follow recipes.
-They also have Oven Ready meals you can just pop in and cook with very simple prep and almost no clean-up.
-They already come in tins so you don’t need to dirty your dishes cooking.
+They deliver fresh, pre-portioned ingredients straight to your RV with easy-to-follow recipes.
+There are also oven-ready meals you can just pop in and cook with very simple prep and almost no clean-up.
+The meals come in tins so you don’t need to dirty your dishes cooking.
 Get 55% off your first order, up to $40 off, with the code RVS55.

 If you know someone who is concerned about where their food comes from and wants to make sure it’s harvested and prepped in sustainable, eco-friendly ways, consider a gift from Patagonia Provisions.
 The outdoor gear company has what they’re calling “a powerful alternative to industrial agriculture, a path to restore and regenerate our home planet.”
 Check out their camp meal kits and vacuum-insulated food canisters for unique gifts.